CloudburstSys/node_pronouns/README.md

 A node.js module which modifies sentences to use different pronouns.

 ## Installation instructions
-Currently this module is not on npm, so you must tell npm to explicitly get the module from github.

-Execute `npm install LegoDevStudio/node_pronouns` in your project directory.
+This module is available on NPM, just execute `npm install node_pronouns` in your project directory.

 Now you can try the examples below!